Tips Bulletin

 Touch Up Your Antique Furniture’s Finish

-If the old finish on your antique is starting to wear away, it may be tempting to strip it and replace it with a new coating of finish.
+If the old finish on your antique is starting to wear away, it may be tempting to remove old paint from wood and replace it with a new coating of finish.
 However, it’s often best to leave the wood finish alone because, besides lowering the market value of your antique, refinishing may be more work than necessary.

 If you do decide to explore refinishing, try to stick with the original type of finish, as opposed to a newer kind, such as polyurethane.
 For small imperfections, loosen up the original finish by using a cloth or paintbrush to apply a little denatured alcohol, if your antique is finished with shellac, or lacquer thinner for a lacquer finish.